Harriet Tubman Underground Railroad Visitor Center

-The Harriet Tubman Underground Railroad Visitor Center is a visitors' center and history museum located on the grounds of the Harriet Tubman Underground Railroad State Park (a Maryland state park) in Church Creek, Maryland, in the United States.
+The Harriet Tubman Underground Railroad Visitor Center is a visitor center and history museum located on the grounds of the Harriet Tubman Underground Railroad State Park (a Maryland state park) in Church Creek, Maryland, in the United States.
 The state park is surrounded by Blackwater National Wildlife Refuge, whose north side is bordered by Harriet Tubman Underground Railroad National Historical Park.
 Jointly created and managed by the National Park Service and Maryland Park Service, the visitor center opened on March 10, 2017.